knath2000/onlybible/memory-bank/progress.md

 - **v1.5**: Free API migration (no keys required)
 - **v1.6**: English Bible translation with KJV (bible-api.com)
 - **v1.7**: UI Redesign ("Luminous Verses") & Context-Aware Translation
+- **v1.8**: Word Alignment Visualization & Enhanced Translation System

-## Current Project State (December 2025)
+## Current Project State (Latest)
 The project features a polished "Luminous Verses" design with a robust reading experience.
 It fully supports Spanish (RVR60) and English (KJV) integration.
-The translation system is now context-aware, providing accurate word-for-word translations by cross-referencing the dictionary with the actual English verse text.
-All build issues have been resolved, and the application is ready for production deployment.
+The translation system is now context-aware with an expanded dictionary (350+ terms) and MyMemory API fallback for unknown words.
+The new word alignment feature provides visual connections between Spanish and English words using elegant Bezier curves.
+Multi-word book names are correctly parsed, and all build errors have been resolved.
+The application is production-ready with comprehensive error handling and caching strategies.